-DSS collects information about visitors to websites.
-Statistics are used to improve and further develop webpages.
-We use the tools Google Analytics, Google Tag Manager and Aplication Insights to analyse the information collected.
+We also collect information about visitors to websites.
+We use statistics to improve and further develop our services.
+We use the tools Google Analytics, Google Tag Manager, Application Insights, and Matomo to analyze the information collected.

 The statistics can, for example, tell us:

 - how many people visit the various pages;

 - how long each visit lasts;

 - which websites the users come from; and

 - which browsers are used.